 Ours is an open-ended journey of education, discovery and adventure.
-After more than thirty countries, five continents, a couple hundred thousand miles, one stolen backpack, no lost luggage (yet), more than three dozen UNESCO sites, and too many spectacular moments and interminable night flights to count, we can’t imagine our life any other way.
+After more than forty countries, five continents, a few hundred thousand miles, one stolen backpack, no lost luggage (yet), dozens of UNESCO sites, and too many spectacular moments and interminable night flights to count, we can’t imagine our life any other way.

 Family Vagabonding: Field trips around the corner and around the globe.
 Getting to know our planet and the people with whom we share it.

 The first inklings of our family’s open-ended roadschool adventure came during our graduation trek through Europe, summer 2008, before sending my older son off to college.
 It was one of those travel highs that stays with you long after the bags are unpacked and the bills paid.
 It persisted, hanging around through the next school year, lackluster academics, and a sense that surely we could do better.
 Summer 2009, we took the leap, bid farewell to the kids’ private school and set off to Australia, officially launching our ditch-school-and-travel roadschool adventure.

 Not a take-a-year-off-and-see-the-world trip, we decided to try something different.
 Shift our lifestyle, spending large chunks of the year on the road, coming home from time to time (often for sports seasons or other obligations), then heading back out again.
 Our goal is to forge a new “normal,” where travel is an integral element of our life, not something we do to “get away” from it all, and education is something that happens everyday, everywhere, not just in a classroom.